 • Then add all layers referring to each zone on the «MAP» layers group.
 We recommend not having a Map bigger than a projector size.

 Modulo Player workspace size is adjusted to match the workspace of the Photoshop file.
-In general it also fits the Media size you will display on the playlist.
+Usually, it also fits the media size you will display on the playlist.

-• Once each output is created, it contains a global warping Shape, and a list made of all the X-Maps in it.
+• Once each output is created, it contains a global warping shape, and a list made of all the X-Maps in it.
 Click on the Solo button to enable them as the warping process moves forward.

-- First create the test pattern: you can use a photo in case of an existing building or a 3D model.
+- First, create the test pattern: you can use a photo in case of an existing building, or a 3D model.

 - Then, divide your test pattern into several parts using Photoshop: e.g. each side of a cube you want to map, each area of a building façade, each element of an object: the wheels, the door, etc. Make sure layers are per Output.

 - If you apply a specific nomenclature, you can import directly a Photoshop file into Modulo Player.
-This way you can manage a list of independent warping areas called X-Maps.
+This way, you can manage a list of independent warping areas called X-Maps.
 Each one has its own mask.

 - Once all shapes/ layers are set, create all media using this template.

-Import Psd file:
+Import PSD file:

 Output(s) will be created automatically after the importation of your file.

-Export also png files having the size of the workspace which contains the test pattern.
+Export png files having the size of the workspace which contains the test pattern.
 These files will be used for the calibration process.

-On the playlist; add to the current Cue the png test pattern file.
+On the playlist, add to the current Cue the png test pattern file.
 Only then can the warping process begin.

-You can also activate XMap manually:
+You can also activate X-Map manually:

-For standard outputs: Activate the X Map button in order to add a deformation zone.
+For standard outputs: Activate the X-Map button in order to add a deformation zone.

-The X Map function allows you to calibrate separately each shape.
-By enabling this function, a new list is enabled: the list of x-Map Shapes.
+The X-Map function allows you to calibrate separately each shape.
+By enabling this function, a new list is enabled: The list of X-Map shapes.

-- Add a new shape by clicking on + , Indicate the Map and Out pixel zones.
+- Add a new shape by clicking on + , Indicate the Map and Out pixel zones

-- Select a Shape; Click on the magic wand to copy/paste the Shape or one of its parameters, to another Output or Shape
+- Select a Shape.
+Click on the magic wand to copy/paste the shape or one of its parameters to another output or shape

-- Click on Main to access Mask, Color, and Background settings that are assigned to the Global Output.
+- Click on Main to access Mask, Color, and Background settings that are assigned to the global output.

 - Click on the shape to access to its parameters: Mask, Properties, Color, Map.

-These Properties are assigned to each Shape (X-Map Layer) independently.
+These properties are assigned to each shape (X-Map Layer) independently.

-• Set the type of warping you want to perform and the number of warping points you want to use in rows and columns.
+• Set the type of warping you want to perform, and the number of warping points you want to use in rows and columns.

-- Keystone mode: Suited for keystone (2×2 mode) with a spacing automatic compensation.
+- Keystone mode: Suited for keystone (2×2 mode) with a spacing automatic compensation

-- Curve mode: Set a grid with several rows and columns.
+- Curve mode: Set a grid with several rows and columns

-When in X-Map mode, you can assign a mask per output and/or per Layer :
+When in X-Map mode, you can assign a mask per output and/or per layer:

-- Select the X-Map layer and activate/deactivate mask or mask content.
+- Select the X-Map layer and activate/deactivate mask or mask content

-- Enable the properties for each shape in order to color correct your X-Maps and change the opacity values.
+- Enable the properties for each shape in order to color correct your X-Maps and change the opacity values

-- You can control these parameters using Digimap.
+- You can control these parameters using Digimap

 When in X-Map mode, you can modify RGB levels per output and/or per shape (Photoshop layer).

-- Select shape, then, enable Color on a shape:this will modify RGB input and output levels of your X-Map shapes
+- Select shape, then, enable Color on a shape: This will modify RGB input and output levels of your X-Map shapes

-NB: You can manage RGB levels or levels for Red, Green and Blue channels independently.
+NB: You can manage RGB levels or levels for Red, Green and Blue channels independently

 - Click on Reset to reset modifications

-Readjusting media in a Shape:
+Readjusting media in a shape:

-- In X-Map mode, use the camera icon and take a photo of the test pattern png file -currently displayed on the active Cue.
+- In X-Map mode, use the camera icon and take a photo of the test pattern png file currently displayed on the active cue

-- Now toggle the MAP button.
+- Now toggle the MAP button

-- Go to the X-Map list and activate a Shape by toggling the Solo button.
+- Go to the X-Map list and activate a shape by toggling the Solo button

-- Move the slider in the bottom to zoom in and out.
+- Move the slider in the bottom to zoom in and out

-- To return back to the calibration process; Toggle the button and move the points.
+- To return back to the calibration process: Toggle the button and move the points

-- Use the tools on the left to calibrate.
+- Use the tools on the left to calibrate

-On X-Map mode, you can extract media from an area to patch to a specific zone.
+In X-Map mode, you can extract media from an area to patch to a specific zone.

-From Map: configure the media zone from the Pixel workspace.
+From Map: Configure the media zone from the Pixel workspace.

-From Out: configure in which position of the Global output the shape will display.
+From Out: Configure in which position of the global output the shape will display.

-Softedge / Black Level / Shape
+Soft edge / Black Level / Shape: